Ride, accommodation and task sharing

 - be told about any commercial relationships

-- receive goods are of acceptable quality, safe, fit for purpose and match the description
+- receive goods that are of acceptable quality, safe, fit for purpose and match the description

 - receive services within a reasonable time and with due care and skill.